Bridging the Gender Digital Divide in Africa

 With young people and technology at the heart of our work, we have observed firsthand how access to information and communications technologies (ICTs) can empower young women to drive change in their lives and communities.
-In recognition of International Girls in ICT Day, we are highlighting the success of five exceptional young women who are innovators and leaders in bridging the gender digital divide.
+Here are five exceptional young women who are innovators and leaders in bridging the gender digital divide.

 Young women leaders changing the narrative of girls in ICT in Africa